Dr. Katie Smirnova, Violin

 Dr. Katie Smirnova, co-founder and Artistic Director of the Rushmore Music Festival, has received her Doctor of Musical Arts degree in Violin Performance from the Stony Brook University under the mentorship of Hagai Shaham and Philip Setzer of the Emerson String Quartet.

-Katie has enjoyed collaborating with various arts organizations such as the Moscow Ballet, Bel Cantanti Opera Company, Stony Brook Chamber Ensemble, and Groupmuse.
-In addition to performing in various chamber ensembles throughout the United States, Katie places a strong value on community outreach benefiting local food shelters, veterans hospitals, senior centers, libraries, and house charities, among others.
+Katie has enjoyed collaborating with various arts organizations such as the San Diego Ballet, Moscow Ballet, Bel Cantanti Opera Company, Stony Brook Chamber Ensemble, and Groupmuse.
+In addition to performing in various chamber ensembles throughout the United States, Katie places a strong value on community outreach benefiting local schools, food shelters, veterans hospitals, senior centers, libraries, and house charities, among others.

 Katie has previously received her Bachelor and Master of Music degrees in Violin Performance from the Peabody Institute of the Johns Hopkins University, where she studied with Victor Danchenko.
 Prior to attending Peabody, Katie attended the Juilliard School Pre-College Division as a student of Ann Setzer.